Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding

 \subsection{Riemannian geometry}

 sEMG data exhibits non-Euclidean structure, and the notions of quantities like distance, mean and variance that are defined in the Euclidean space must be revised according to the structure of the data.
-We make use of the SPD manifold, which belongs to a class of popularly studied manifolds called Riemannian manifolds.
-We describe these quantities for such manifolds.
+We make use of the SPD manifold, which belongs to a class of manifolds called Riemannian manifolds and define these quantities.